ikigailabs/terraform-ikigai-aws-infrastructure/modules/vpc/README.md

 ## Usage

-A simple usage example of the Ikigai DynamoDB module, only setting the required inputs, would be:
+A simple usage example of the Ikigai VPC module, only setting the required inputs, would be:

 ```hcl
 module "aws-infrastructure_vpc" {